holwech/RoboSoccer/README.md

 This uploads your changes to github

 #### Git is doing/saying things I don't understand
-Do not try to fix anything or do random stuff, just ask Joachim or Andreas (The Norwegian Andreas) for help.
+Do not try to fix anything or do random stuff, just ask Joachim or Emil Andreas for help.